RNBBarrett/study_on_BIP39_mnemonic/README.md

 In general seed phrases follow the Bitcoin Improvement Proposal (BIP 39) standard found here: https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki

-The words in the seed phrase is constructed from the the 2048 words in the BIP39 word list found here: https://github.com/bitcoin/bips/blob/master/bip-0039/english.txt
+The words in the seed phrase are constructed from a range of 12 to 24 of the 2048 words found here: https://github.com/bitcoin/bips/blob/master/bip-0039/english.txt

 NOTE!!! - The order of these words matters.
 This is an ordered list.
 When seed phrases are made, words are selected from the number of their position in the list!

-Many hackers try and bruteforce the bitcoin wallet recovery phrase by randomly selecting combinations of 12-24 words from the list and spraying these against a wallet app.
-This often results in a high rate of error given the method in which valid seed phrases must be constructed.
+You cannot randomly select a list of 12-24 words.
+An initial 128-256 bit binary number is used to generate the first 11 words in a 12 word seed phrase, or the first 23 words in a 24 word seed phrase.

-The LAST word in the seed phrase is ALWAYS constructed from the previous words.
+The LAST word in the seed phrase is ALWAYS constructed from generating a partial checksum of the final words.

 Lets review the method by which valid seed phrases are generated...

 ### Step 1.
 Generate a random binary entropy number between 128-256 bits long: ###

 To generate our seed phrase we need a binary number, a number consisting of only 0s and 1s.
 Each 1 or 0 is known as a bit.